Reby0217/miniProject3/README.md

 ```

 10. Use CodeWhisperer to generate code for a S3 Bucket:
-    - In `lib/mini_porject3-stack.ts`, use `//make an S3 bucket that enables versioning and encrption` to allow CodeWhisperer to suggest code for creating therequired S3 Bucket enabling versioning and encryption.
+  - In `lib/mini_porject3-stack.ts`, use `//make an S3 bucket that enables versioning and encrption` to get the suggest code for creating the required S3 Bucket enabling versioning and encryption.

   - In `bin/mini_porject3.ts`, use `//add necessary variables so that a S3 bucket is created and is deployed correctly` to generate necessary variables.

 11. After using CodeWhisperer to generate code, compile the typescript file to javascript using:
 ```bash